apigee/apijam/Module-1/Labs/Lab 2/README.md

 # Summary

-In this lab you learned how to protect your API proxy using the Verify API Key policy.
-You implemented the policy and tested it using the built-in Trace Tool.
+In this lab you learned how the relationship between API Proxies, API Products and Apps, helps obfuscate API production from API consumption; and how to protect your API proxy using the Verify API Key policy.
+You then implemented the policy and tested it using the built-in Trace Tool.

 # References